Call Us: 0330 1332 857

 How are loss of earnings calculated?

-After you have provided the evidence of the income you have lost as result of personal injuries, the information will be used to calculate the amount you have missed out on.
-This would be your monthly wage multiplied by the period of your absence.
+After you have provided the evidence of the income you have lost as a result of an injury, the information will be used to calculate the amount you have missed out on.

 How can Beacon Law assist?